Technology and Social Change

 Key Technical Capabilities for State Control

-Facial Recognition — Match faces across databases; identify in crowds
+Facial Recognition — Match faces across databases; identify in crowds → Goal: Identify who is where, in real time

-Natural Language Processing — Analyze text at scale; detect sentiment
+Natural Language Processing — Analyze text at scale; detect sentiment → Goal: Detect dissent and shape public discourse

-Predictive Analytics — Risk-score individuals; forecast protests
+Predictive Analytics — Risk-score individuals; forecast protests → Goal: Pre-empt threats before they materialize

-Behavioral Biometrics — Identify by gait, typing, voice patterns
+Behavioral Biometrics — Identify by gait, typing, voice patterns → Goal: Track individuals even when faces are hidden

 Tilly’s State Capacity Framework

-Charles Tilly identified core state functions:
+Charles Tilly identified four core state-making activities:

 Instrument State Incentive Rights Risk Failure Mode